 - Fireplace panels cracked or without a screen and a spark jumps out onto the floor

-In stage 2, a homes construction materials and content contributes to the rapid growth of smoke, flames and gases.
+In stage 2, a home’s construction materials and content contribute to the rapid growth of smoke, flames and gases.
 Curtains, fabrics, bedding and furniture begin erupting into flames and the fire spreads more rapidly.

-The fire in this stage begins to spread by basically two ways:
+The fire in this stage begins to spread in basically two ways:

 - Flames spread by direct contact – the flame is directly touching the next item to burn.

 - Autoignition, where an item or object spontaneously burst into flames when the temperature gets so hot.
 A wall, a piece of furniture or other items just burst into flames without having any flames touching them.

 The temperatures during the growth stage may have started at 150 or 200 degrees and then quickly rises to 400 or 500 hundred degrees.
 This is enough that a couple of breaths of the hot poisonous air can cause you to pass out, burn your lungs or kill you.